DataCurationNetwork/data-primers/Clinical Trials Data Curation Primer /clinical-trials-data-curation-primer.md

 Clinical trials data can include many different components of a research project.
 Over the course of the trial, an enormous amount of data and different types of data may be collected, “including individual participant data (i.e., raw data and the analyzable data set); metadata, or “data about the data” (e.g., protocol, statistical analysis plan, and analytic code); and summary-level data (e.g., summary-level results posted on registries, lay summaries, publications, and Clinical Study Reports)” (Institute of Medicine of the National Academies (IOM), 2015).
 With the exception of the raw data, most data outputs of the trial can be de-identified and shared.
 While each component is represented as a distinct item below, some data elements may overlap or be part of another.

-[**Individual Participant Data**]
+**Individual Participant Data**

 - Raw data: This is the source data for the project.
 It can be collected from instruments, images, narrative text, and other data collection processes.
 This data is typically not shared, as it often is protected, human participants data in a raw format.
-However, there are exceptions where raw data are shared via controlled access platforms such as [Vivli] (https://vivli.org/).
+However, there are exceptions where raw data are shared via controlled access platforms such as [Vivli](https://vivli.org/).
 In addition to requiring additional work to make the data computational, raw data can also be significantly larger and more difficult to store, process, and analyze.
 Raw data has the greatest potential for risk of participant identification.

 - Analyzable dataset: After the trial is complete, the raw data will be processed, edited, and converted into an analyzable dataset.
 The analyzable dataset may include de-identified (anonymized) participant-level data.
 Typically the analyzable dataset has the most utility, as it has been cleaned for analysis, it is the most computational and usable.
 Additionally, many studies will only use a portion of the analyzable dataset in the analysis; sharing this data will allow unused data to be leveraged by other researchers.
 Careful documentation should be kept on how the raw data is converted into an analyzable form.

-[**Metadata and Trial Documentation**]
+**Metadata and Trial Documentation**

 - Trial protocol: When a trial is registered in an appropriate registry, investigators submit a trial protocol, which outlines how the data will be collected, processed, and analyzed, how participants will be recruited, and how consent will be collected.
 Informed consent language is also included in the trial protocol.
 As trials progress, the trial protocol may be adjusted.
 The first trial protocol, the final protocol, and a summary of changes all need to be submitted as part of the final data package.